 6. Create your website and social media accounts

-Having a website and social media platform is important because it establishes the credibility of your business.
-Most consumers will turn to your store’s website or social media platform before they make a purchase of your product or service.
-Since we live in a digital world, establishing your business presence online is important to advertise your business and generate sales.
-This is because your website and social media platforms will help you connect with your consumers to any part of the world at any time.
+Having a website and social media platform establishes the credibility of your business.
+Most consumers will turn to your store’s website or social media platform before purchasing your product or service.
+Since we live in a digital world, establishing your business presence is a great way to advertise your business and generate sales.
+In fact, about 2.14 billion people worldwide make purchases online.
+Therefore, building a strong online presence allows you to gain the credibility you need to attract customers, and your website and social media platforms will help you connect with your consumers to any part of the world at any time.

-Lastly, if you want to start your small business, you should start taking action.
+If you want to start your small business, you should start taking action.
 Having a business is not for the faint of heart.
 You may experience some failures, but it does not mean that you are incompetent and that you should stop.
-Think of it as a failed experiment and you need to start over again and keep moving.
+Instead, think of it as a failed experiment, and you need to start over again and keep moving.
 Every time you rise from an obstacle, you grow mentally stronger.
-So start working on your ideas now.
+So start working on your ideas now!